dhis2/training-docs/content/analytic_tools/tg_reports.md

 ## Learning objectives for this session

-1. Understand how to create charts in the Data Visualizer app
+1. Understand how to create Reports
-2. Understand how to create data visualizer favourites and use these in Dashboards
-3. Understand how to download visualizations offline
-4. Discuss the appropriateness of various charts based on the data that you wish to display
+2. How to apply filters parameters and time periods to get custom report outputs
+3. How to export and share reports

 ## Time needed for this session